COVID-19, isolation, quarantine or lockdown: children’s feelings

 - overwhelmed by constant coverage of COVID-19 in the media.

-Children will cope better if they have accurate, age-appropriate information about COVID-19 and lockdown.
+Children will cope better if they have accurate, age-appropriate information about COVID-19 and isolation, quarantine or lockdown.
 They also need plenty of opportunities to ask questions and talk about feelings.

 The steps below can help you talk through this situation with your preschooler or school-age child.

-1. Make time to talk about COVID-19, lockdown and home quarantine
+1. Make time to talk about COVID-19, isolation, quarantine or lockdown

 Find the right time to talk with your child.
 This might be around the dinner table, at bath time, or at bedtime.
 When your child is ready to talk, try to give your child your full attention.